moglerdev/ain_ubiquitous_computing/Lab1/README.md

 ### Code Implementation for Task 1

-To tackle Task 1 effectively, I built on past exercises and incorporated new insights, focusing on creating a modular and organized structure.
-The code is based around three C++ classes, each designed to handle a distinct aspect of the functionality:
+In developing the code for Task 1, I integrated functionality from previous modules and incorporated new components.
+The code architecture revolves around three specialized C++ classes designed for modularity.

-1. **LED Management Class**: Manages LED operations to avoid repetitive code.
+#### Class Design:

-2. **Blinking Logic Class**: Controls the LED's blinking behavior.
+1. **LED Class**: Controls LED functions, simplifying and reducing redundancy in LED operations.
-3. **Print Class**: Prints the required information from the arduino.
+2. **Status Controller Class**: Manages blink timing and logic for LEDs, allowing configurable intervals and durations.

-### Key Functions
+3. **Log Class**: Helps to print the Sensor information out to the Serial Monitor.

-To support functionality, I designed two primary functions:
+#### Core Functions:

-- **Volume Status Manager**: Monitors and updates volume-related indicators.
+Two primary functions manage the system's core monitoring:

-- **Pitch Status Manager**: Manages pitch-related indicators.
+- **handleVolumeStatus**: Monitors and responds to volume levels, triggering alerts if volume exceeds the set threshold.

-### Setup Phase
+- **handlePitchStatus**: Tracks pitch orientation data, enabling alerts when tilt surpasses the maximum allowed angle.

-In the setup, I initialized three global objects:
+#### Setup Phase:

-- **Two Blinking Class Instances**: These objects handle blinking logic for both the volume and pitch indicators.
+During initialization, three global objects are instantiated:

-- **One LED Class Instance**: This green LED serves as a system status indicator, staying active to show the system is operating normally.
+- Two **Status Controller Class** objects manage pitch and volume indicators independently.

-### Main Loop Logic
+- A **LED Class** instance for a green LED signals the system's normal operating state (illuminated when no alerts are active).

-The main loop is structured to capture and display the system's status clearly:
+#### Main Loop Execution:

-1. **Execute Status Functions**: The loop starts by calling the volume and pitch status functions, ensuring the latest system state is captured.
+Within the main loop, both volume and pitch status functions assess the system's current state, updating the blinking indicators as necessary.
+Each **Status Controller** instance toggles its associated LED based on updated thresholds.

-2. **Update Blinking Logic**: The blinking objects are then updated based on the current status, activating or toggling the LED states as required.
+A conditional check then evaluates the status of pitch and volume indicators.
+If either is active, the green LED turns off, signaling an alert; if both are inactive, it remains on to indicate normal operation.

-3. **System Status Indicator Check**: If either the pitch or volume indicators signal an issue, the green LED is turned off to signify an alert state.
-If both are inactive, the green LED remains on to show normal operation.
+#### System Output:

-4. **Print Class**: The `Print` class is responsible for outputting the most recent sensor data to the Serial Monitor.
+Finally, the Singleton of the **Log Class** displays the current system information, including pitch and volume status, ensuring real-time insight into system conditions.

 ### Linux Permissions and Library Challenges in Arduino Development